-If you feel that just the bridge of the nose should be reduced you are not alone and not too far back the LA lunch hour rhinoplasy was all the rage, reducing the hump under a local procedure without fractures or other nasal changes.
+If you feel that just the bridge of the nose should be reduced, you are not alone.
+Not too far back, the LA lunch hour rhinoplasy was all the rage, reducing the hump under a local procedure without fractures or other nasal changes.
 This will work well for some, not so for others.
-To help understand if this partial or minor rhinoplasty will work for you computer imaging can help, not to mention an experienced surgeon who will work with you.
+To help understand if this partial or minor rhinoplasty will work for you, computer imaging can help, not to mention an experienced surgeon who will work with you.
 If simple hump reduction is what fulfills your expectation, there is no need to do more.

 Best of luck,

 Web reference: http://www.peterejohnsonmd.com/rhinoplasty

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.

 You might also like...

 Get personalized answers from board-certified doctors.
 For free.